lixpaulian/stm32f7-uart/README.md

 # stm32f7-uart
 This is a USART driver for the STM32F7xx family of controllers.

+The driver is functional, but there is still much work to do.
+What is still missing (and the list is probably incomplete):
+* Error handling (parity, framing, etc.)
+* Further implementation of serial port control through termios related functions (`tcgetattr` and `tcsetattr`) and `fcntl`
+* Software handshaking protocol (XON/XOFF)
+* DCD signal handling (and perhaps modem signals handling too?)
+* CTS/DTR support
+* RS-485 support

+The POSIX approach to configure a serial port is through the `struct termios` and its related API.
+Unfortunately, the standard newlib for embeded development does not include it.
+The good news is that Liviu plans to support `termios` and friends in an upcoming version of the µOS++.
+Until then there is a `termios.h` header file included with the driver.
+The lack of newlib support means that you cannot call `tcgetattr` and `tcsetattr`.
+However, you can access these functions directly from the driver (see the test example).

 ## Version
 * 0.4 (2 July 2017)